Laura Bell Bundy

+Laura Ashley Bell Bundy-Hinkle (born April 10, 1981) is an American actress and country-singer-songwriter.
+Her career started as a child, when her mother entered her in beauty pageants, where she would sing as a talent.
+After recognizing her singing ability, her mother took her to New York City, where she found success as a child actress and model, signing with Ford Modeling Agency in 1986.
+She was cast as the lead in Ruthless! at age 9 in 1991.
+She later gained wider recognition for her role as the young Sarah Whittle in 1995's Jumanji.
+Later she played Marah Lewis on the daytime soap Guiding Light from 1998 to 2001.

-Laura Ashley Bell Bundy (born April 10, 1981) is an American actress and singer.
-She is best known for originating the Broadway roles of Amber Von Tussle in the musical version of Hairspray and Elle Woods in the musical version of Legally Blonde.
-She also portrayed Dr. Jordan Denby on the television show Anger Management.
-In 2010 she signed to Mercury Records Nashville and released her first two country music singles, "Giddy On Up" and "Drop on By".
+She is best known for originating the Broadway roles of Amber Von Tussle in the musical version of Hairspray and Elle Woods in the musical version of Legally Blonde, for which she was nominated for a Tony Award.
+In 2010 she signed to Mercury Records Nashville and released her two country music singles, "Giddy On Up" and "Drop on By".
+Bundy is a co-founder of Womxn of Tomorrow, a foundation that supports and encourages women and women's rights.
+In 2023, she returned to Broadway, starring in The Cottage.

 Early life

-Bell Bundy was born in Euclid, Ohio, and raised in Lexington, Kentucky.
-Her mother, Lorna Bundy-Jones (née Lorna Ann Bell), is a Lancome Beauty Advisor at Ulta, and her father, Don Bundy, is an electrical engineer.
-Her parents divorced in 1997 when she was 16 years old; both have since remarried.
+Laura Ashley Bell Bundy was born on April 10, 1981, in Euclid, Ohio, and raised in Lexington, Kentucky.
+Her mother, Lorna Bundy-Jones (née Lorna Ann Bell), is a Lancome Beauty Advisor at Ulta, and her father, Don Bundy, was an electrical engineer.
+Her parents divorced in 1997 when she was 16 years old; both later remarried.
+Her father died in 2018.
 She took dance lessons at Town and Village School of Dance in Paris, Kentucky.
 When she was nine, she appeared in the Radio City Christmas Spectacular in New York City.
+Finding success on stage, she auditioned for roles in Les Misérables and The Will Rogers Follies before landing the lead role in Ruthless!.

-She graduated from Lexington Catholic High School.
+In 1991, she moved to New York and attended the Professional Children's School while performing in Ruthless!.
+Five years later she moved back to Kentucky and graduated from Lexington Catholic High School.
 She is the niece of Marcia Malone Bell, Miss Kentucky 1978 and 1979 Top Ten Miss America semifinalist.
 Bell Bundy was diagnosed with celiac disease when she was about 18 years old.
 In 1995, at the age of 14, Bell Bundy appeared in the film Jumanji, playing the younger version of Bonnie Hunt's character, Sarah Whittle.
+During this time she began writing songs.
+Her first band was formed at the age of 18.
+While performing in Hairspray, she enrolled in NYU as a sociology major, but did not graduate.